Skip to main content

 • gameplay

-• “The horde mechanic is a breath of fresh air, being able to play as a wandering, marauding tribe that can pillage and raze right under the noses of the greatest empires in classical antiquity.”
+• “The horde mechanic is a breath of fresh air, allowing you to play as a wandering, marauding tribe that can pillage and raze right under the noses of the greatest empires in classical antiquity.”

 • graphics